kmjohnson25/Play_Narrative/README.md

 * **Renders**:
     - subfolder with all the renders from previous drafts of the manuscript

+## R_scripts
+This folder contains DRY scripts that I may use for data manipulation and or manuscript creation

 ## The_Role_of_Pretend_Play_in_Narrative.Qmd:
     - Qmd for the final manuscript of my thesis